deckhouse/virtualization/docs/USER_GUIDE.md

 #### Live VM migration on a placement parameter change

-When the placement rules of a running machine change, the module moves it to a suitable node with a live migration.
+When the placement rules of a running machine change, DP moves it to a suitable node with a live migration.

-{{< alert level="warning" >}}
+{{< alert level="info" >}}
-The feature isn't available in the CE edition.
+The feature is available in commercial DP editions.
 {{< /alert >}}

 The following example shows the migration mechanism in a cluster with two node groups, `green` and `blue`.
-Suppose a virtual machine (VM) initially runs on a node of the `green` group, and its configuration has no placement restrictions.
+Suppose a virtual machine initially runs on a node of the `green` group, and its configuration has no placement restrictions.

 First, add a requirement to be placed in the `green` group to the VM specification: